dashcommunity/governance/scale_through_coops.md

 If this trend continues we will continue to see centralizaton in treasury payouts, discouraging new-comers from contributing to Dash.
 This will be detrimental to Dash's growth potential and price.

 Masternode voting has declined over time, indicating voter burnout.
-Masternode operators have indicated that they do not want to lower the proposal fees.
+MNOs have indicated that they do not want to lower the proposal fees.
+Cooperatives are an alternate approach to maintaining a welcoming experience for new contractors, while not overwhelming MNOs.
+Perhaps more importantly, cooperatives will lead to a healthier, more sustainable and scalable treasury.